 Free Sales Report Template

-How Sales Reports & Reporting Works
+How Sales Reports Work

 How to Create a Sales Report in 6 Steps

+To create effective sales reports, you must first gather and organize data so that it provides useful information and tells you a story about your overall sales performance.
 Here are six general steps you can use as a guideline for creating your own sales reports:

 1. Determine the Purpose of Your Sales Reports